By: Michele Nitsch with Robert Avsec

 So now the question is HOW?
 How do you get your Fire & EMS organization in front of the right crowd?
 How will you control your message and put that message in the right avenues to get the most benefit?

 Start by truly understanding what the community expects from its Fire & EMS department.
 Next, make sure you know what product you have to offer to meet those expectations.
-Successful marketing is based upon this relationship between what you have to offer, the customer’s expectation, and how your product will meet their expectations and add value to their lives.
+As stated by the experts from Ful.io, successful marketing is based upon this relationship between what you have to offer, the customer’s expectation, and how your product will meet their expectations and add value to their lives.

 See Related: What Product Do You Want Your Community to Fund?